 We have built a proprietary platform that includes a microbial library comprised of approximately 1,500 unique bacterial strains that can be screened for unique therapeutic characteristics.
 The platform is augmented by artificial intelligence, machine learning and genetic engineering technologies.
 To date, our focus is on the development of genetically engineered strains of S. epidermidis, which we consider to be an optimal therapeutic candidate species for engineering of dermatologic therapies.
-However, we believe that the genetic engineering of S. epidermidis in pre-clinical studies and have not conducted any clinical trials designed to evaluate safety, tolerability or efficacy.
+However, we believe that the genetic engineering of S. epidermidis is a novel and unproven mode of therapy.
+As of the date of this prospectus, we have tested and evaluated our proprietary strains of S. epidermidis in pre-clinical studies and have not conducted any clinical trials designed to evaluate safety, tolerability or efficacy.
 We currently intend to commence a Phase 1b clinical trial for our ATR-12 in the first half of 2023 and a Phase 1b clinical trial for our ATR-04 product candidate in the first half of 2024.
 However, success in early clinical trials does not ensure that large-scale clinical trials will be successful, nor does it predict final results.
-Even after the completion of our proposed Phase 1b clinical trials may not necessarily be indicative of the safety and tolerability or efficacy of our product candidates or our as we expand into larger clinical trials.
+Even after the completion of our proposed Phase 1b clinical trials, our initial product candidates will have only been tested in a small number of patients.
+Results from these clinical trials may not necessarily be indicative of the safety and tolerability or efficacy of our product candidates or our as we expand into larger clinical trials.
 Until such time, if ever, as we are able to provide the FDA with substantial clinical evidence to support a claim of safety, efficacy, purity and potency sufficient to enable the FDA to approve our proprietary product candidates for any indication, our proprietary microbial library and genetic engineering platform will remain unproven.